Tasks

 R3:

-At packet level, the following are the OSPF authentication types
+At the packet level, the following are the OSPF authentication types

 Similar to OSPF, BGP also supports MD5 authentication between its peers.